 We climb to the top of an observation tower in the dark.
-We watch the sky turn from black to a soft grey, noticing the thick fog in the air.
-Over hot coffees, guides tell us stories of their past adventures.
+We watch the sky turn from black to soft grey, noticing the thick fog in the air.
+Over hot coffee, guides tell us stories of their past adventures.

 Engrossed in our tales, we finally notice the sun has cleared some of the cloud covers, leaving behind an incredible Rainforest landscape.
 Living a life of travel, we often fall into discussions with other travelers who simply can’t answer the question, “What are your favorite travel destinations?”
 We always wonder, how do you NOT know?